aki237/ligo/doc/1_Ligo_as_extension.md

-# Using ligo as a extention languages to packages
+# Using ligo as a extension languages to packages

 The ligo library can be used to extend golang's power using the scripting functionality.
-This tutorial says how to use ligo as a extention language easily.
-If you have read the [introduction](0_Introduction.md) this won't be necessary because you'll have the idea how to use ligo as a extention utility.
+This tutorial says how to use ligo as a extension language easily.
+If you have read the [introduction](0_Introduction.md) this won't be necessary because you'll have the idea how to use ligo as a extension utility.

 ```go
 package main